As an Amazon Associate, we earn .

 | Verdict | The best sub-$80 massage gun I've tested in 2026 |

-Look, I've burned through five massage guns in the last three years, from a $35 Amazon special that died in two months to the $399 Theragun Elite sitting on my desk right now.
+Look, I've burned through five massage guns in the last three years, .
 So when readers kept asking me about the Bob and Brad C2 Massage Gun, I bought one with my own money and put it through six weeks of daily testing.
 This Bob and Brad C2 massage gun review is the result, and honestly, I was surprised.

 The short version: at $69.99, this is the affordable massage gun I'd actually recommend to my brother-in-law who runs three times a week and complains about his calves.
 It's not perfect, and I'll get into where it falls short, but the value proposition here is hard to ignore.